ziwu0742/ziwu0742_9103_IndividualFinalProject/README.md

 ## Individual Work Overview
 For this individual work, I chose to apply the coding skills I acquired in this course to make certain elements of the artwork interactive.
 I chose timed events to drive my individual code.

+The overall concept I want to create is a sense of visual subtraction.
+Objects gradually disappear, emphasizing a sense of mental emptiness.
+The disappearance starts with the negative space, followed by the shapes on the top layer, and ultimately leaving only the lines behind.

 ### Top Layer

 Using `setInterval()` to achieve random color changes in the top layer, and applying `lerp()` to create vertical movement for the triangle and one of the quadrilaterals.
 The trigger is set to automated, and the shape's size updates every 60 frames.